clarismiranda/apifootball/README.md

 ```

 ## Automate Next Fixtures
-Here are several upcomming fixtures commands of different leagues to be executed by one command.\
+Here are several upcoming fixtures commands of different leagues to be executed by one command.\
 .\ffixtures_future.sh --season --start --end
 ```bash
 ./ffixtures_future.sh 2016 2016-08-26 2016-08-30